NATURAL RESOURCES MANAGEMENT

 Bats & White-Nose Syndrome

-Since Fort Drum's first bat survey efforts, bats across the eastern U.S. have been impacted by White-nose Syndrome.
-Fort Drum has also documented serious declines of certain species and has been actively involved in research in cooperation with the U.S. Fish & Wildlife Service, New York State Department of Environmental Conservation, and other federal agencies and universities.
+Bats across North America have been impacted by White-nose Syndrome starting in 2006-2007.
+Fort Drum documented serious declines of certain species in 2009 and has been actively involved in research in cooperation with the US Fish & Wildlife Service, New York State Department of Environmental Conservation, and other federal agencies and universities ever since.

-Because bats are now relatively rare on the landscape across the eastern US, Fort Drum is deeply involved with developing acoustical survey methods rather than traditional mistnetting methods to document bats.
-Summer of 2016, is the second field season of an acoustical survey project in cooperation with Virginia Tech University.
+Because bats are now relatively rare on the landscape due to White-nose Syndrome, Fort Drum worked with Virginia Tech Univeristy to develop acoustical survey methods rather than traditional mistnetting methods to document bats.

 - Fort Drum Fish & Wildlife and Cultural Resources: Bats & LeRay Mansion (pp. 1 & 7-8) in Department of Defense Legacy Resource Management Program Natural Selections newsletter, June 2009.